7 Easy and Healthy Camping Recipes

 But this recipe is so good, that we don’t think you’ll care.
 Plus, it’s way healthier than traditional Pad Thai (nobody needs a whole cup of sugar in their dinner!).

 We’re going to share how to make the basic recipe, plus a bunch of extras you can add for a seriously incredible campervan meal.

 1/4 cup peanut butter (almond butter can be substituted if you can’t eat peanuts)

-3 tablespoons soy sauce (be sure to purchase gluten-free soy sauce if necessary)
+3 tablespoons soy sauce (you can use a gluten-free soy sauce substitute if necessary)

 1 heaping tablespoon brown sugar (If you want to omit the sugar that’s fine.
 It does add a nice depth to the meal though.)

 Wanna get fancy?
 Add all of the ingredients below for a camping recipe that is a serious show-stopper.
 Or just add a few to liven up the basic recipe.